An official website of the United States government

 A lock (lock ) or https:// means you’ve safely connected to the .mil website.
 Share sensitive information only on official, secure websites.

-HONOLULU (April.
-14, 2025) Contractors with Navy Closure Task Force-Red Hill (NCTF-RH) collect water samples from granular activated carbon filtration tanks connected to the Navy Aiea Halawa Shaft (NAHS) in Honolulu, April 14, 2025.
-The water samples were taken as part of a pilot study in preparation for the reactivation of the NAHS.
-Charged with the safe decommissioning of the Red Hill Bulk Fuel Storage Facility, NCTF-RH was established by the Department of the Navy as a commitment to the community and the environment.
-NCTF-RH continues to engage with the people of Hawaii, regulatory agencies, and other stakeholders as it safely and deliberately decommissions the facility.
+HONOLULU (Aug.
+20, 2025) Steven Chow, deputy director for facilities, Navy Closure Task Force-Red Hill (NCTF-RH), explains to a member of the public how pipes at the Red Hill Bulk Fuel Storage Facility (RHBFSF) are cleaned in preparation for removal during the NCTF-RH open house at the Oahu Veterans Center in Honolulu, Aug.
+20, 2025.
+The quarterly open house focused on tank cleaning operations, Tank Closure Plan Supplement 4, environmental remediation and monitoring, and reactivation of the Navy Aiea-Halawa Shaft.
+Charged with the safe decommissioning of the Red Hill Bulk Fuel Storage Facility RHBFSF, NCTF-RH was established by the Department of the Navy as a commitment to the community and the environment.
+The Navy continues to engage with the people of Hawaii, regulatory agencies, and other stakeholders as NCTF-RH works to safely and deliberately decommission the RHBFSF.
 (U.S. Navy photo by Mass Communication Specialist 1st Class Glenn Slaughter)

-HONOLULU (April.
-14, 2025) Contractors with Navy Closure Task Force-Red Hill (NCTF-RH) collect water samples from the Navy Aiea Halawa Shaft (NAHS) in Honolulu, April 14, 2025.
-The water samples were taken as part of a pilot study in preparation for the reactivation of the NAHS.
-Charged with the safe decommissioning of the Red Hill Bulk Fuel Storage Facility, NCTF-RH was established by the Department of the Navy as a commitment to the community and the environment.
-NCTF-RH continues to engage with the people of Hawaii, regulatory agencies, and other stakeholders as it safely and deliberately decommissions the facility.
+HONOLULU (Aug.
+20, 2025) Capt.
+Robert Kleinman, facilities director, Navy Closure Task Force-Red Hill (NCTF-RH), speaks with a guest during the NCTF-RH open house at the Oahu Veterans Center in Honolulu, Aug.
+20, 2025.
+The quarterly open house focused on tank cleaning operations, Tank Closure Plan Supplement 4, environmental remediation and monitoring, and reactivation of the Navy Aiea-Halawa Shaft.
+Charged with the safe decommissioning of the Red Hill Bulk Fuel Storage Facility (RHBFSF), NCTF-RH was established by the Department of the Navy as a commitment to the community and the environment.
+The Navy continues to engage with the people of Hawaii, regulatory agencies, and other stakeholders as NCTF-RH works to safely and deliberately decommission the RHBFSF.
 (U.S. Navy photo by Mass Communication Specialist 1st Class Glenn Slaughter)

-Members of Navy Closure Task Force-Red Hill (NCTF-RH) escort Environmental Protection Agency inspectors during a review of the Red Hill facility response plan at the Red Hill Bulk Fuel Storage Facility (RHBFSF) in Honolulu, April 8, 2025.
+Tim Nelson, left, chief of staff for Rep. Ed Case, shakes hands with Rear Adm.
+Marc Williams, right, deputy commander of Navy Closure Task Force–Red Hill (NCTF-RH), during a site visit to the Red Hill Bulk Fuel Storage Facility (RHBFSF) in Honolulu on Aug.
+7, 2025.
 Charged with the safe decommissioning of the facility, NCTF-RH was established by the Department of the Navy as a commitment to the community and the environment.
 NCTF-RH continues to engage with the people of Hawaii, regulatory agencies, and other stakeholders as it safely and deliberately decommissions the RHBFSF.
 (U.S. Navy photo by Mass Communication Specialist 1st Class Glenn Slaughter)

-Members of Navy Closure Task Force-Red Hill (NCTF-RH) escort Environmental Protection Agency inspectors during a review of the Red Hill facility response plan at the Red Hill Bulk Fuel Storage Facility (RHBFSF) in Honolulu, April 8, 2025.
+U.S. House Appropriations Committee personal office staffers join members of Navy Closure Task Force–Red Hill (NCTF-RH) to view fuel tank 19 during a site visit to the Red Hill Bulk Fuel Storage Facility (RHBFSF) in Honolulu, Aug.
+7, 2025.
 Charged with the safe decommissioning of the facility, NCTF-RH was established by the Department of the Navy as a commitment to the community and the environment.
 NCTF-RH continues to engage with the people of Hawaii, regulatory agencies, and other stakeholders as it safely and deliberately decommissions the RHBFSF.
 (U.S. Navy photo by Mass Communication Specialist 1st Class Glenn Slaughter)

 SAFE.
 DELIBERATE.
 ENGAGED.
 COMMITTED.